GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Exploratory visual analysis shows a series of clear tendencies for the three groups of statistics employed.
-On general terms, as sedimentary abrasion increases, images will present increasing values of mean, median, standard deviation, Ra, Rq, contrast (CONT) and entropy (ENT).
-By the contrary, as sedimentary abrasion increases, images will present decreasing values of kurtosis, skewness, Rku, Rsk, angular second moment (ASM), correlation between pixels (CORR) and inverse different moment (IDM).
-Measures of central tendency (mean, median and modal) are the less reliable, since the three times of cumulative abrasion show important overlapping values for these statistic variables.
-Effects of sedimentary abrasion are especially observable in variables of data dispersion (kurtosis, skewness and standard deviation), and in the five textural features (angular second moment: ASM; contrast: CONT;
+An exploratory visual analysis revealed a series of clear tendencies for the three groups of statistics employed.
+In general terms, as sedimentary abrasion increased, the images presented increasing mean, median, standard deviation, Ra, Rq, contrast (CONT) and entropy (ENT) values.
+In contrast, as sedimentary abrasion increased, the images presented decreasing kurtosis, skewness, Rku, Rsk, angular second moment (ASM), correlation between pixels (CORR) and inverse different moment (IDM) values.
+Central tendency measures (mean, median and modal) were found to be the least reliable, since the three cumulative abrasion times show considerable overlapping values for these statistic variables.
+The effects of sedimentary abrasion were especially observable in the data dispersion variables (kurtosis, skewness and standard deviation) or in the five textural features (angular second
-correlation: CORR; entropy: ENT and inverse different moment: IDM).
-As sedimentary abrasion increases, images will become less homogeneous, with increasing amounts of local changes which can be related with an increasing roughness.
+moment: ASM; contrast: CONT; correlation: CORR; entropy: ENT and inverse different moment: IDM).
+As sedimentary abrasion increased, the images became less homogeneous with increasing amounts of local changes, which may be related to increased roughness.

 ``` r
 Sequential.Data  %>%